Neet Updates

 General-PH 161 – 144 45th

-Note: These figures are estimates based on past NEET cutoff trends.
-Actual numbers may vary based on exam difficulty, number of candidates, and top scores.
+Note: The final NEET 2026 cutoff may vary depending on exam difficulty, number of candidates, and top scores.

 Tracking the year-wise NEET cutoff trend helps aspirants set realistic score targets for 2026.
 The qualifying percentile remains constant (50th for General, 40th for Reserved), but actual marks fluctuate based on exam difficulty and topper scores each year.